chesh27/RoboND-DeepLearning-Project/README.md

 ```
 $ python preprocess_ims.py
 ```
-**Note**: If your data is stored as suggested in the steps above, this script should run without error.

-**Important Note 1:**

-Running `preprocess_ims.py` does *not* delete files in the processed_data folder.
-This means if you leave images in processed data and collect a new dataset, some of the data in processed_data will be overwritten some will be left as is.
-It is recommended to **delete** the train and validation folders inside processed_data(or the entire folder) before running `preprocess_ims.py` with a new set of collected data.

-**Important Note 2:**

-The notebook, and supporting code assume your data for training/validation is in data/train, and data/validation.
-After you run `preprocess_ims.py` you will have new `train`, and possibly `validation` folders in the `processed_ims`.
-Rename or move `data/train`, and `data/validation`, then move `data/processed_ims/train`, into `data/`, and  `data/processed_ims/validation`also into `data/`

-**Important Note 3:**

-Merging multiple `train` or `validation` may be difficult, it is recommended that data choices be determined by what you include in `raw_sim_data/train/run1` with possibly many different runs in the directory.
-You can create a temporary folder in `data/` and store raw run data you don't currently want to use, but that may be useful for later.
-Choose which `run_x` folders to include in `raw_sim_data/train`, and `raw_sim_data/validation`, then run  `preprocess_ims.py` from within the 'code/' directory to generate your new training and validation sets.

 ## Training, Predicting and Scoring ##
 With your training and validation data having been generated or downloaded from the above section of this repository, you are free to begin working with the neural net.

-**Note**: Training CNNs is a very compute-intensive process.
-If your system does not have a recent Nvidia graphics card, with [cuDNN](https://developer.nvidia.com/cudnn) and [CUDA](https://developer.nvidia.com/cuda) installed , you may need to perform the training step in the cloud.
-Instructions for using AWS to train your network in the cloud may be found [here](https://classroom.udacity.com/nanodegrees/nd209/parts/09664d24-bdec-4e64-897a-d0f55e177f09/modules/cac27683-d5f4-40b4-82ce-d708de8f5373/lessons/197a058e-44f6-47df-8229-0ce633e0a2d0/concepts/27c73209-5d7b-4284-8315-c0e07a7cd87f?contentVersion=1.0.0&contentLocale=en-us)

 ### Training your Model ###
 **Prerequisites**